quark-database/server/README.md

 ## Documentation

 This documentation is for Quark 3.0.0 in development.

+> ℹ️ Note for users of Quark older 3.0.0
+>
-For earlier versions of Quark, please, search for README.md in the release commit with tag you want.
-We are currently working on a documentation system with multiple versions.
+> For older versions of Quark, please, search for README.md
+> in the release commit with tag you want.
+We are currently working
+> on a documentation system with multiple versions.
+Thank you.
 ### Instructions
 Instructions are used to create tables, query data, and much more.